 Key areas for discussion:

-- how schools themselves and the early years sector can best support improved outcomes for disadvantaged children
+- Schools and the early years sector - how they can best support improved outcomes for disadvantaged children;

-- examples of best practice and how it can be built upon, as well as alternative approaches to improving social mobility
+- Best practice - including examples and discussion on how it can be built upon, as well as alternative approaches to improving social mobility; and

 - The State of the Nation - analysing the current landscape of social mobility;

-- Innovation in tackling inequalities among young people - the role of employers, widening access to university, and retaining young people within a particular region;
+- Creating new ways to tackle inequalities among young people - the role of employers, widening access to university and developing solutions to retaining young people within a particular region;

-- The role of education - best practice in the use of current provision, and developing community-led approaches and partnerships both in and outside of the classroom; and
+- The role of education in enhancing social mobility for young people - best practice in the use of current provision, and developing community-led approaches and partnerships both in and outside of the classroom; and

 Policy officials attending

 Particularly this one.
-Places have been reserved for officials from: the Cities & Local Growth Unit; Department for Education; Government oF Equalities Office; HM Revenue & Customs; Home Office; Ministry of Defence; National Audit Office; Office of Government Property and the Ofsted.
+Places have been reserved by parliamentary pass-holders from the House of Lords, and officials from the Cities & Local Growth Unit; Department for Education; Government of Equalities Office; HM Revenue & Customs; Home Office; Ministry of Defence; Ministry of Justice; National Audit Office; Office of Government Property and Ofsted.